-Keep scrolling to uncover the full picture and find out how your brand can stay ahead of the competition, or download the infographic.
+Keep scrolling to uncover the full picture and find out how your brand can stay ahead of the competition:

 Note: All statistics featured in this blog and infographic are based on aggregated and anonymised Bannerflow data for Europe, from January 1st 2018 to December 31st 2018.